Daniel-Chin/Unsupervised-Symbolic-Music-Decipher/readme.md

 - Install `fluidsynth`.
 - Obtain "MuseScore_Basic.sf2" and put it in "./assets".
   - Instructions are in "./assets/acknowledge.md".
+- Run `cd ./hpc`
-- Run `python3 ./hpc/midi_process_parallel.py` and wait for completion.
+- Run `python3 ./midi_process_parallel.py` and wait for completion.
-- Run `python3 ./hpc/prepare_datasets_parallel.py --stage cpu` and wait for completion.
+- Run `python3 ./prepare_datasets_parallel.py --stage cpu` and wait for completion.
-- Run `python3 ./hpc/prepare_datasets_parallel.py --stage gpu` and wait for completion.
+- Run `python3 ./prepare_datasets_parallel.py --stage gpu` and wait for completion.